Home

 Study period abroad

-It is possible and recommended to go on a student exchange and take part of your education in a different country.
-Students in the specialisation "social and cognitive psychology" can choose to write a 30 credits master's thesis, and take 30 elective credits on student exchange.
-If you choose to write a 60-credit master's thesis, you can choose to write part of the course thesis while you are on student exchange in your 3rd semester, this applies to both specializations.
+It is possible and recommended to go on an international exchange and take part of your education in a different country.
+Students on the ¿social and cognitive psychology¿ programme option can choose to write a 30-credit master¿s thesis and take 30 elective credits abroad.
+In some cases, exchanges can also be arranged for students who write a 60-credit master¿s thesis, for example in the form of an exchange to collect data in the third semester.

 Teaching and learning methods